banner image

 What that typically means is:

-• One or both partners in the couple would need to meet criteria for a covered mental health disorder and diagnosis (such as depression or anxiety), and be named and diagnosed as the "patient/client."
+• One family member would need to meet criteria for a covered mental health disorder and diagnosis (such as depression or anxiety), and be named and diagnosed as the "patient/client."

 • This mental health diagnosis will be submitted to the insurance company and become part of the patient's medical record.

-• Couples sessions could be covered for the "patient" along with individual sessions as part of the treatment plan to improve the mental health disorder of that "patient."
-The partner will not have any right to the medical records documenting these couples sessions, however the patient will have right to the full record.
+• Couples/family sessions could be covered for the "patient" along with individual sessions as part of the treatment plan to improve the mental health disorder of that "patient."

-It is important to understand that couples therapy sessions with the focus on a patient's illness is quite different than couples counseling which focuses on the health and function of the couple relationship.
+It is important to understand that couples/family therapy sessions with the focus on a patient's illness is quite different than couples/family counseling which focuses on the health and function of the couple/family relationship as the primary focus.

 Please discuss this with your therapist so you can make the best choice for you and your relationship.